DEFRA/ffc-development-guide/standards/source-code.md

 ```

 ### Licence
 The Open Government Licence (OGL) Version 3 should be added to the repository.
+A file verison is available in [this repository](../resources/LICENCE)

 ```
 The Open Government Licence (OGL) Version 3